Vikhram-S/IndianConstitution/README.md

 title: The title of the article (string).
 description: The description of the article (string).
 # License
-This package is licensed under the MIT License.
+This package is licensed under the Apache License 2.0.
 See the LICENSE file for more information.

 # Contributing
 Contributions to the IconLib project are welcome!
 If you have suggestions or improvements, feel free to fork the repository, make changes, and create a pull request.
 For large changes, please open an issue first to discuss what you would like to change.